• Skip to primary navigation

 Prepare Bread

-1. Cut the top off the cob loaf and set bread top aside as it will be needed later.
+1. Cut the top of the cob loaf and set bread top aside as it will be needed later.

-2. Hollow out the cob loaf, by picking out the inside of the bread in chunks and place on a baking tray
+2. Hollow out the bread loaf, by picking out the inside of the bread in chunks and place on a baking tray

 cob loaf bead pulled apart